joemoose/psiops/primer/primer.md

 ### Initiative Is a One-Time Go/No-Go Result

 Like Dungeons & Dragons, when combat breaks out, you roll for *initiative*: **2d6 + TACTICS**.
 But that's where the similarity ends.
 The initiative roll determines **whether you can act** in the first round.
-If you fail, you must wait until the **second** round to act.
+If you fail, you must wait until the **second round** to act.
 You're skipped in the first round.

 Starting in the second round of combat, you and your team members **always** take the first turn.
 No further initiative rolls are made.
 This approach eliminates the need to re‑roll initiative each round while keeping initiative important and the first round tense.

 ### Your Squad Acts Simultaneously

-There’s no initiative order for all the combatants to take their turns during combat.
-Your squad’s actions and moves happen **all at once** during your turn.
-The opposing side’s actions and moves happen all at once during their turn.
+There’s no initiative order that has all combatants take turns in sequence, one by one, during a round.
+Your squad’s actions and moves happen **all at once** on your turn.
+The opposing side’s actions and moves happen all at once on their turn.

-Every player declares their actions and moves up front, before any individual outcomes or movement are determined.
-You then resolve the declared actions and moves together.
+You and the other players declare all actions and moves for the round **up front**, before any outcomes are known.
+You then resolve all declared actions and moves as a group.
 You can also **hold an action** with a trigger (“when the guard rounds the corner…”) to interrupt the enemy’s turn.

 ### Tactical Zones, Not a Grid